 - Get your deposit back and a profit, £10,500.

-Could I Repay The Loan Early?
+Could I Repay My help to buy Loan Early?

 You can pay part or all of the loan back at any time, but the minimum you can pay back at any one time is 10% of the market value.
-So the amount you pay will depend on what your house is worth at the time.

 Your home may be repossessed if you do not keep up repayments on your mortgage.